Aazain/bts535-grp4/PROJECT_CHARTER.md

 ## 2.Overview
 The bike shop plans to enhance customer interaction by providing an online platform where users can easily navigate product categories, place orders, and get real-time support through a chat feature.

+### 2.1 Objective
+The primary objective is to have a fully functional website live by the end of the quarter, featuring real-time chat, order tracking, a cycling tips blog, and other tools to assist both beginner and experienced cyclists in their shopping experience.